CamCove-Crichton/newborn-photography/README.md

 - Added in a view to enable the admin to edit the todo items and created a url path and a template for the view
 - Created a DeleteTodo view and url path to enable the Admin to delete a todo item if required
 - Updated the booking_detail template to have a strikethrough on todo items if their status is done
+- Added in a message alert feature to display messages for things like logging in and logging out, using django messages, along with bootstrap and javascript

 ### Future Developments